Mike Leake: 2014

 Leake started 33 games, going 11–13 with a 3.70 ERA and 164 strikeouts over 214 1/3 innings.

 2015

 Leake began the season as the Reds #2 starter.
 In 21 starts for the Reds, Leake went 9–5 with a 3.56 ERA.

 San Francisco Giants

-Rest of 2015

 On July 30, 2015, Leake was traded to the San Francisco Giants in exchange for pitching prospect Keury Mella and minor league third baseman Adam Duvall as the Giants hoped Leake would help the team as they pushed for a playoff berth.
 Leake was scratched from his second scheduled start with the Giants due to a strained hamstring and was placed on the disabled list.
 On August 22 he was activated from the 15-day disabled list.
 Leake produced mostly disappointing results for the Giants.
 He was able to pitch at least six innings in seven of his nine starts but only able to win two of the nine games while posting a 4.07 earned run average.